dannytylee/outages-eda-modeling/README.md

 | Fold 4      	| 79.489611 | 79.683935 | 79.820178 | 79.871914 | 68.978334 | 72.351689 | 79.660000 |
 | Fold 5      	| 73.959864 | 74.351174 | 74.225691 | 74.259999 | 70.401243 | 64.150105 | 73.927456 |

 The average validation RMSE between the 5 folds is below.
-As you can see, sample_6 has the
+As you can see, sample_6 has the lowest average validation RMSE.

 | Sample   | Value 	|
 |----------|-----------|
 | sample_1 | 70.252871 |